paracamplus/Yasmini/README.md

 ### Description

 Tests are written within a Description.
 The first two arguments (the message and the behavior) are mandatory.
-The last argument sets some options on the Description objects.
+The optional third argument sets some options on the Description objects.
 All options are optional, their default value is shown below: